processmining-in-logistics/cascades/README.md

 ###### System-level events detection

-By applying source code System-Level Event Detection on the detected segment-level events you can detect the system-level events.
+By applying source code System-Level Event Detection on the detected segment-level events (events should be sorted by time) you can detect the system-level events.
 We detect two types of system-level events and we call them Blockage and High load.

 ###### Relation detection

 We detect the related system-level events by considering temporal and spatial dimensions conditions.
 By applying source code System-Level Events Relation Detection on the detected system-level events you can detect the related system-level events.

+You can change the temporal and spatial conditions to the condition you want.

 ###### Cascade detection

+Detected related system-level events are the input for this step of word and source code ....

 ###### Subgraph mining

+For detecting frequent subgraphs we use TKG, which is a subgraph mining algorithm implemented by SPMF.